Judy Davis: 1970s

-After making her feature film debut in the buddy comedy High Rolling (1977), Davis first came to prominence for her role as Sybylla Melvyn in the coming-of-age saga My Brilliant Career (1979), for which she won BAFTA Awards for Best Actress and Best Newcomer.
+After making her feature film debut in the buddy comedy High Rolling (1977), Davis first came to prominence for her role as Sybylla Melvyn in the coming-of-age saga My Brilliant Career (1979), opposite Sam Neill, for which she won BAFTA Awards for Best Actress and Best Newcomer.
 Davis was particularly praised for her performance; Janet Maslin of The New York Times admired her for bringing "an unconventional vigor to every scene she's in, even in a film that's as consistently animated as this one", while Luke Buckmaster, writing for The Guardian in 2014, commented that Davis gave "a rousing performance as bull-headed protagonist Sybylla Melvyn.
-The term "once in a lifetime" tends to be slapped around like a bumper sticker, but this meaty role lives up to the accolade."
+The term 'once in a lifetime' tends to be slapped around like a bumper sticker, but this meaty role lives up to the accolade."